Simultaneous predictive bands for functional time series using minimum entropy sets: Introduction

 Probability densities play an important role in the construction of predictive intervals.
-However, for functional data the concept of density cannot be well-defined \citep{delaigle2010defining} in the functional space.
-In this sense, as the usual workflow is to deal with the projected coefficients of the functions in some basis, the authors propose to consider the probability density in such multivariate space.
-An option to sort this out is the use of some metric (distance) to infer the probability law behind the generation of the functions.
-This metric can be a depth function, (\citet{fraiman, lopez2009concept, cuevas2007robust} among others); a distance (\citet{galeano2015mahalanobis, martos2014generalizing, cardot2013efficient} and references therein); or an information theory tool such as entropy, \citet{martos2018entropy}.
-These three concepts are linked in the sense that they induce an order in a functional data set and allow constructing $(1-\alpha)$--central regions in the original space where the functions inhabit.
-Ideally, the main condition that these $(1-\alpha)$--central regions should satisfy is that they concentrate a high amount (at least $1-\alpha\text{, with }\in [0,1]$) of probability inside.
-In multivariate spaces, these $(1-\alpha)$--central regions are known in the literature as high density regions (HDR), see \citet{hyndman1996computing}.
+However, for functional data the concept of density cannot be well defined in the functional space.
+In this sense, as the usual workflow is designed to deal with the projected coefficients of the functions in some basis \citet{delaigle2010defining} propose that we consider the probability density in such multivariate space.
+The construction of probability regions in the projected space can be sorted out by means of a metric e.g., a distance that induces an order in that space.
+This metric can be a depth function, (\citet{fraiman, lopez2009concept, cuevas2007robust}, among others); a distance (\citet{galeano2015mahalanobis, martos2014generalizing, cardot2013efficient} and the references therein); or an information theory tool such as entropy (\citet{martos2018entropy}).
+These three concepts are linked in the sense that they induce an order in a functional data set and allow the construction of $(1-\alpha)$-central regions in the original space where the functions inhabit.
+Ideally, the main condition that these $(1-\alpha)$-central regions should satisfy is that they concentrate a high amount (at least $1-\alpha\text{, with } \alpha\in [0,1]$) of probability inside.
+In multivariate spaces, these $(1-\alpha)$-central regions are known in the literature as high density regions (HDR), see \citet{hyndman1996computing}.

-In this paper we propose to use Minimum-Entropy-Sets (MES) as a way to estimate the HDR of the predictive law of the projection coefficients to then construct prediction bands.
+In this paper we propose to use Minimum Entropy Sets (MES) as a way to estimate the HDR of the predictive law of the projection coefficients to then construct prediction bands.
 Our procedure can be used on top of any FTS forecasting approach, providing a predictor and a bootstrap method.
-Additional regularity of the functional space may be required to be push back the MES to the functional space.
+Additional regularity of the functional space may be required to map the MES back on to the functional space.
 Our choice is to work on the special case of Hilbert spaces given by reproducing kernels (RKHS) that ensures the continuity of the pointwise evaluation functional.